A guide to attending public inquiries

 What is a public inquiry?

-Operators of Heavy Goods Vehicles and Passenger Carrying Vehicles are required to obtain an operator’s licence and obey the undertakings attached to that licence.
-The operator’s license system is subject to oversight by the Traffic Commissioner for the relevant traffic area.
-If any concerns arise during the application for, or use of a licence, the Traffic Commissioner may call the operator to attend a Public Inquiry.
+Operators of heavy goods vehicles and passenger carrying vehicles are normally required to obtain an operator’s licence and obey the undertakings attached to that licence.
+The licence system is overseen by the traffic commissioner for the relevant traffic area.
+If any concerns arise during the application for, or use of a licence, the traffic commissioner may call the operator to attend a public inquiry.

-A Public Inquiry may be called for a number of reasons, for example maintenance shortcomings; issues over drivers’ hours regulations; issues over financial standing; commercial insolvency; changes to company appointments or corporate entity; questions over repute; and criminal prosecutions.
+A public inquiry may be called for a number of reasons, for example maintenance shortcomings, issues over drivers’ hours regulations, issues over financial standing, questions over repute and criminal prosecutions.

-At Public Inquiries the Traffic Commissioner will consider whether to grant applications for new operator’s licences and whether to take regulatory action against existing licences.
-Regulatory action may include curtailment, suspension or revocation of a licence.
+At public inquiries the traffic commissioner will consider whether to grant or refuse applications for operator’s licences and whether to take regulatory action against licences.
+Regulatory action may include formal warnings, curtailment, suspension or revocation of a licence.

-The most important fact to bear in mind is that if you are called to attend a Public Inquiry, you will be judged on the state of affairs on the date of that Inquiry – it is therefore vital that the valuable time between receiving the calling in letter and attending the Inquiry is used effectively so that any issues can be identified and rectified.
+The most important fact to bear in mind is that you will be judged on the state of affairs on the date of the public inquiry.
+It is vital that the valuable time between receiving your calling in letter and attending the public inquiry is used effectively.

 Any issues or shortcomings in your operation need to be quickly identified and rectified.
 Representation from a specialist solicitor and transport consultant will help you identify what needs to be done in order to maximise your chances of a positive outcome.

 If you have been called to attend a public inquiry our solicitors will be happy to assist.